README.md

 At the same time, most AI services have rate limits — you can burn through your daily quota by noon and be stuck waiting until midnight.

-CLITrigger solves both problems:
+CLITrigger solves all three:

 - Right now — Multiple tasks run in isolated git worktrees, with Claude / Gemini / Codex executing in parallel